ViciousPanda/Curfew/README.md

 The CS50 course is my appetizer to the CS50 Game Development.
 This project signifies a move into that direction.
 The game does not need to be a full fleched game, but instead a prototype in which I work with the core concepts of gamemaking.
 The game will be in Python, so to apply the skill which I have learned over the last weeks, before moving on to LUA and C++.

+##### technical:

+Curfew runs with PyGame.
+You can install this by following the instructions on their website: https://www.pygame.org/wiki/GettingStarted

 ##### Features:

 - a movable character